Learn Java Easy. Chapter 14 Exercises

 }

 Exercise 9.
-Write a Program that writes bytes from 0 to 255 in a file called output.bin.
+Write a program that writes bytes from 0 to 255 to a file called output.bin.

 Solution: